math

 Lua initializes its pseudo-random generator with the equivalent of

-a call to math.randomseed
+a call to math.randomseed with no arguments,

-so that math.random
+so that math.random should generate

 different sequences of results each time the program runs.